jhcook/agentic-rag/config/mcp/planner_prompt.md

 Output requirements:
 - Final answer MUST cite supporting sources inline using tags like [1], [2] that match returned passages.
 - Keep code examples concise and runnable.
+- Your output should be ONLY the tool call, without any other Python code or `print` statements.
+For example: `retrieval-server.search_tool(query="apples")`.